thawdezin/thawdezin/README.md

 - 🔭 I'm currently working on Scraping tool. 🤲🏻
 - 👨🏻‍💻 I'm currently working in iMyanmarHouse. 🧄
-- 🌱 I’m currently learning Golang and Python. 🐣🔰🍼
+- 🌱 I’m currently learning Golang and Rust. 🐣🔰🍼
 - 🤔 I’m looking for help about Future Life. ☸️✝️☪️
 - 📫 How to reach me: (+95)9-797-990-91*
 - ⚡ Fun fact: I love C++ 😂😂😂